 - Towels & Bedlinen

 - Tennis Court

 High ceilings, graceful stone arches and terracotta floors keep things cool at Tamarind, a house built to frame the wonderful views through every doorway.
 The living room is enormous, with 2 huge sofas and a travertine stone coffee table.
 Ecelctic art peppers the walls, while cushions and lamps keep things homely.
-For candlelit evenings, there’s a round antique dining table seating 6-8 on the main terrace, shaded by banana and plantain trees.
+For candlelit evenings, there’s a round antique dining table seating 6-8 on the main terrace.

 The villa has 3 bedrooms: the 2 doubles (one kingsize and one queensize) look straight out to the Pitons and both have a private terrace and four-poster beds dressed in mosquito nets, fiery-hued silk cushions and Egyptian cotton.
 Minimalist furniture makes each room airy and light, but walk-in wardrobes provide good storage and there are lovely details to prevent the space from looking sterile - the master bedroom has a hand-carved freestanding cheval mirror, the other room has gorgeous white and blue Chinese lamps on its bedside table.
 One wall in each of the 2 Italian-tiled ensuite shower rooms (there are no bathtubs) is made of louvered doors and opens completely to give showers (and loos) with a view.
 There’s also a third bedroom for children, with an adjacent bathroom, one double and one single bed and courtyard views.